 February is an ideal time of year to travel: not too hot or too cold, ranging in the mid-70s to low 80s (°F).
 The north will be slightly more brisk, especially in the evenings which will dip to the mid-60s; however, as we move progressively southward, it will grow warmer as we go.

-June will be warmer, with highs in the upper 80s and evenings in the mid-70s.
+June will be warmer, with daytime highs in the 80s and evenings in the mid-70s.
+The tradeoff for the warmer weather is that there tend to be fewer visitors in most parts of the country.
 Sometimes there are brief showers in the later afternoon, which then quickly go away.
-There's nothing like freshly washed streets after a light sprinkle.
+There's nothing like freshly washed streets after a light rain shower.

 As long as you give us advance notice, we're able to arrange alternatives.
 There are lots of vegetarian and gluten-free options, as well as vegan.
 Vietnam is a largely Buddhist society, so vegetarianism is common.
 You can expect stir-fried dishes, often with bok choy, carrots, and other veggies, served with steamed or sticky rice.
 Vietnam’s French fries are out of this world—the best you will ever taste!
 For examples of other dietary options, feel free to send us an email.